Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Introduction

-Recent work has proposed automated debugging techniques for DNN programs.
-Rule-based techniques, such as AutoTrainer~\citep{autotrainer}, UMLAUT~\citep{umlaut}, and DeepDiagnosis~\citep{deepdiagnosis}, check training runs against fixed symptoms such as exploding gradients, vanishing gradients, or oscillating loss.
-Learned classifiers, such as DeepFD~\citep{deepfd} and DEFault~\citep{default}, train on runtime features to predict fault categories such as loss function, learning rate, or activation.
-Both lines of work are architecture-agnostic and remain useful for general training and model faults in transformer programs.
-However, they do not address the class of faults that arise from transformer-specific mechanisms~\citep{ABNN_sigma,attention_taxonomy}.
-These techniques observe runtime behavior at the model level rather than inside individual transformer components.
-As a result, they cannot reliably distinguish transformer-specific faults from generic training problems, nor can they identify which component is responsible.
-Transformer-specific debuggers such as ATTNChecker~\citep{liang2025attnchecker} and AtPatch~\citep{atpatch2026} target narrower failure modes, such as NaN or Inf values during attention or attention-map anomalies at the patch level.
-They do not cover the full taxonomy of transformer faults shown in \cref{fig:defaultpp-fault-taxonomy}.
-Consequently, existing techniques report broad categories such as \emph{incorrect activation} or \emph{incorrect loss}, without identifying which transformer component caused the fault, such as QKV or masking, or which mechanism inside that component explains it, such as dimension mismatch or stale projection update.
+Existing work has proposed automated debugging techniques for DNN programs.
+Rule-based techniques, such as AutoTrainer~\citep{autotrainer}, UMLAUT~\citep{umlaut}, and DeepDiagnosis~\citep{deepdiagnosis}, check training runs for predefined symptoms such as exploding gradients, vanishing gradients, or oscillating loss.
+Learning-based techniques, such as DeepFD~\citep{deepfd} and DEFault~\citep{default}, use runtime features to predict DNN fault categories such as loss-function, learning-rate, or activation faults.
+Both lines of work remain useful for architecture-agnostic model and training faults, but they observe behavior at the model level and do not localize faults to transformer-specific components such as masking, the query-key-value (QKV) projection, positional encoding, or key-value caching.
+Transformer-specific debuggers inspect attention behavior more directly.
+ATTNChecker~\citep{liang2025attnchecker} detects \texttt{NaN} or \texttt{Inf} values during attention computation, and AtPatch~\citep{weng2026atpatch} localizes attention-map anomalies at the patch level, but each targets a narrow failure mode rather than the full range of transformer faults.
+As a result, current techniques report only coarse, model-level categories such as incorrect activation or incorrect loss, without identifying which transformer component caused a fault or which cause inside that component explains it.
+Silent faults are the hardest case for this model-level view, since they leave the loss curves and finite numerical values these techniques monitor unchanged.